ramiy/Charitable/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Added method to retrieve all donation IDs for a particular campaign.
+* Fixes a bug that prevented template functions from being "pluggable" in themes.
+* Fixes a bug that stopped the profile form from displaying the user's saved address fields.
+* Fixes a bug that prevent form submission validating when submitting a value of 0 for required fields.

 = 1.2.2 =
 * Fixes a bug that prevented the donation form from working correctly when the donor is not logged in.